MLidstrom/Frends.Sweden.Nordea/README.md

 # Frends.Sweden.Nordea

-Calculates a HMAC value for the secret key and input file content according to Nordeas Sweden requirements.

-The input file must be encoded in ISO-8859-1 and only contain linefeeds CRLF.
-A new file is generated with added transmission header %001, transmission trailer %022, file header %020 and file trailer %022.
-The file trailer %022 contains the calculated HMAC values for the secret key and for the source file content.
+Calculates a HMAC value for the secret key and input file content.
+It then adds transmission header, file header, file trailer and transmission trailer to the output file according to Nordeas Sweden requirements.
+The file trailer contains the calculated HMAC values for the secret key and for the source file content.

-See Nordea specification https://www.nordea.se/Images/39-16211/technical-specification-HMAC.pdf for more info.
+See Nordea Sweden specification https://www.nordea.se/Images/39-16211/technical-specification-HMAC.pdf for more info.
 ***

 - [Installing](#installing)